 - Have obtained the necessary written authorization to request the report.

-- Will provide the applicant or employee with a copy of the report and a written description of the applicant or employee's rights before taking any adverse action based in whole or in part on the report.
+- Will comply with all Adverse Action requirements before taking any adverse action based in whole or in part on the report.

 - Will not use the information from the report in a manner that violates federal or state equal opportunity laws.